oVirt/ovirt-site/source/develop/release-management/features/virt/dedicated-cpu.md

       only one die in the socket so in most cases this will be `0`.
     * `core_id`: on which core of the die this CPU resides

-Further, Engine will add a new entry into VM metadata called `cpuPolicy` that will contain the requested CPU policy.
+There are also changes to VM metadata.
+One is that Engine will add a new entry called `cpuPolicy` that will contain the requested CPU policy.
 The valid values for `cpuPolicy` are:

   * `none`: no pinning or policy selected, this is regular VM with shared CPUs
   * `manual`: VM has fixed CPU pinning (CPU pinning or NUMA auto pinning)